 There will be a number of opportunities during the core classes to undertake mini-consulting projects with real companies presenting you with real issues and challenges.
 You’ll form groups who will analyse the information given.
 Using tools and techniques taught in class, you’ll present a strategy to the company on how to move forward.

 Learning & teaching

 The Strathclyde International MBA is a face-to-face taught programme.

-All classes are held on weekends and evenings at the Abu Dhabi and Dubai campuses and include:
+All classes are held on weekends and evenings at the Dubai campus and include:

 seminars on Fridays & Saturdays from 09:00 to 18:00 which are led by academics from the University of Strathclyde approximately once a month

 tutorial sessions of three hours, held once a week, either in the evening or on weekends.
 They are led by local counsellors who have been approved and appointed by Strathclyde.

 The programme is structured over four semesters.
 There are two semesters a year and each semester is approximately five and a half months long.